Carl Smith (musician): Success in the 1950s

 In 1951, his song "Let's Live a Little" was a big hit, reaching number two on the Billboard country chart.
 During 1951, he had three other hits, including "If the Teardrops Were Pennies" and his first number-one hit, "Let Old Mother Nature Have Her Way".
 The songs made Smith a well-known name in country music.
 His band, the Tunesmiths, featured steel guitarist Johnny Silbert, who added an element of Western swing.

 In 1952, Smith married June Carter, daughter of Maybelle Carter of the Carter Family.
 It was the first marriage for both.
 In 1955, the couple had a daughter, Rebecca Carlene Smith, who later became known as Carlene Carter, a country singer in her own right.
 The couple recorded the duets, "Time's a Wastin'" and "Love Oh Crazy Love".
-During the rest of the 1950s, Smith made regular appearances on Billboard's country charts, racking up many hits, including 30 in the top 10.
+During the rest of the 1950s, Smith made regular appearances on Billboard's country chart, racking up many hits, including 30 in the top 10.
 His biggest hits include "Loose Talk", "Hey Joe!", and "You Are the One".
 He had five number-one hits in his career; "Loose Talk" was his last, in 1955.
 In 1956, Smith quit the Grand Ole Opry.
 Soon after, he joined The Phillip Morris Country Music Show and spent more than a year touring the United States, often in direct competition with touring Opry shows.
 He also made regular appearances on ABC-TV's Jubilee USA and was a fill-in host for Red Foley.

 In 1956, Smith and June Carter divorced.
 In 1957, he appeared in the movies The Badge of Marshal Brennan and Buffalo Gun, and married country music singer Goldie Hill, best known for the number-one hit "I Let the Stars Get In My Eyes".
 Goldie retired from the music business.
-By the late 1950s, Smith's success began to dwindle on the country charts, and soon his string of top-10 hits began to dwindle.
+By the late 1950s, Smith's success began to dwindle on the country chart, and soon his string of top-10 hits began to dwindle.